AdemKao/DlInWpfApp1/README.md

-## Dependecy Injection In WPF
+## Dependency Injection In WPF

-This Repo is demo from [leadmagnets.app](https://www.youtube.com/watch?v=dLR_D2IJE1M).
+This Repo is demo Dependency Inject in .Net6 which is from [leadmagnets.app](https://www.youtube.com/watch?v=dLR_D2IJE1M).

-This Repo target is to create multiple child forms in same button.
+This target is to create multiple child forms in same button.

 We will use `Factory Pattern` and `Delegate Pattern` in this project.